zappascout/devil_notes-sources/docs/notes_15_devil.md

 For the record, something similar in Python would look like the below, substituting a print function for play and sleep commands, which obviously have no use in a non-musical language.
-This function will zip notes to intended durations then print each pair in sequence.
+This function will zip notes to intended durations then print each pair in sequence, within the *for* loop.
 ```python
 def playseq(notes, durations):

 lead_bass = zip(notes, durations)

 for full_note in lead_bass:

     print(full_note)
 ```
 ###303